chasemp/timeline/markdown/2020-11-20-linkedin-post-the-cks-finally-landed-a-really-neat-and-valua.md

 ---
-title: "The CKS finally landed :)  A really neat and valuable experience working with the Linux Foundation s..."
+title: "The CKS finally landed :)  A really neat and valuable experience working with the Linux Foundation staff."
 categories:
   - Blog
 tags: